irisfield/school-db-manager/README.md

 # School Management Database

-This project provides a web interface to interact with a MySQL database.
-It allows users to view tables, execute queries, and update or delete records via a web interface.
+This project offers a web interface for interacting with a MySQL database, allowing users to view tables, execute queries, and update or delete records through a user-friendly web interface.
+Originally developed as part of my Database Systems class, where I focused on the conceptual design.
+I extended it beyond the course requirements to further explore the interaction between servers, clients, and Database Management Systems (DBMS) in web environments for learning purposes.

 ## Prerequisites